The Six Billion Dollar Man: Release

 It had its world premiere at the 2025 Cannes Film Festival on May 21, 2025, in the Special Screenings section.
 It was previously set to world premiere at the 2025 Sundance Film Festival.
 However, it was pulled from the lineup due to "significant and unexpected developments".
 In November 2025, Watermelon Pictures acquired distribution rights to the film.
+It is set to be theatrically released in the United Kingdom and Ireland on December 19, 2025.
+It is set to be theatrically released in the United States in early 2026.